 Unlike Raspberry Pi, Arduino boards are micro-controllers, not full computers.
 They don’t run a full operating system, but simply execute written code as their firmware interprets it.
 You lose access to the basic tools an operating system provides, but on the other hand, directly executing simple code is easier, and is accomplished with no operating system overhead.

 The main purpose of the Arduino board is to interface with sensors and devices, so it’s great for hardware projects in which you simply want things to respond to various sensor readings and manual input.
 That might not seem like a lot, but it’s actually a very sophisticated system that allows you to better manage your devices.
 It’s great for interfacing with other devices and actuators, where a full operating system would be overkill for handling simple read and response actions.

-The two systems have very different power requirements.
-The Raspberry Pi requires constant 5V power to stay on, and moreover, should be shut down via a software process like a traditional computer.
-Arduino, on the other hand, begins executing code when turned on and stops when you pull the plug.
-To add functionality, you either wire directly into the pins on the Arduino board or stack chips called “shields” on top of the base unit.
+Meanwhile, Arduino devices begin executing code when turned on, and stop once you pull the plug.
+To add functionality, you either wire directly into the pins on the Arduino board, or stack chips called “shields” on top of the base unit.
 There are hundreds of shields, each of which is designed to perform a different task, interface with certain sensors, and work with one another to build a complete control unit.

 Thus, for Arduino, you merely need a battery pack that keeps the voltage above a certain level, along with a basic shield to manage the power.
 Even if the power drops on the Arduino, you won’t end up with a corrupt operating system or other software errors: it will just start running code when it’s plugged back in.
 For Raspberry Pi, you must shut it down within the operating system like any other computer, or else risk corruption and software problems.